HighTechHec/aikido-claude-plugin/README.md

 ## Installation

+Install the plugin from the Claude Code marketplace (coming soon).
+Or install via the Aikido plugin marketplace by running the following commands:
+- `/plugin marketplace add AikidoSec/aikido-claude-plugin`
+- `/plugin install aikido`
+- After install, run Run `/reload-plugins` to activate.

-Install the plugin from the Claude Code marketplace, then run the setup skill with your API key:
+Next run the setup skill with your API key:

 ```
 /aikido:setup your-key-here